LifeMD HRT

 Frame 09 · 0:46–0:54

-Wide 28-35mm — outdoors, walking, the frame opens up.
-No foreground layers.
+Outdoors, walking, the frame opens up.
 She's free.

 "That's what I'm the most grateful for.
 It's the freedom."